 Popularized during medieval times, the appelflap is a Dutch sweet pie pastry made from dough, apples, and raisins, then coated heavily in powdered sugar.

-To lessen the intense sweetness flavor, some bakeries will add sausage or cheese for a more savory bite.
+To lessen the intense sweet flavor, some bakeries will add sausage or cheese for a more savory bite.
 Sign me up!

 Served hot with a cup of tea, you can either fry this traditional Dutch apple pie in hot oil or bake it in the oven.
 You can customize the fillings precisely to your liking.
 My mouth is watering, imagining that first bite into the crispy golden crust of appelflap right out of the oven.